nim-lang/website/jekyll/_posts/2022-02-04-nim-devroom-fosdem-2022.md

 Are you ready to:

-* Hear the [past, present and future of concurrency](https://fosdem.org/2022/schedule/event/nim_concurrency/) in Nim directly from the mouth of our BDFL
+* Hear the [past, present and future of concurrency](https://fosdem.org/2022/schedule/event/nim_concurrency/) in Nim directly from the Nim's creator
 * Learn why Nim is well positioned for [Next generation micro-controller programming](https://fosdem.org/2022/schedule/event/nim_ngmicrocontrollers/) thanks to the efforts of our own PMunch
 * Discover that a Nim-based open-source library ([LibVF.io](https://github.com/Arc-Compute/libvf.io))